Eschatologue/CM_wiki/docs/class/bard/tragedy.md

 ### Level 6: Tale of Hubris

-You learn to weave a magical narrative that draws out the fatal arrogance of your foes.
+*You learn to weave a magical narrative that draws out the fatal arrogance of your foes.*

-When a creature scores a Critical Hit against you or an ally within 60 feet of you that you can see, you can use your :rsc-r: **Reaction** and expend one use of your Bardic Inspiration to target the attacking creature and evoke the story of their downfall.
+When a creature scores a Critical Hit against you or an ally within 60 feet of you that you can see, you can use your :rsc-r: Reaction and expend one use of your Bardic Inspiration to target the attacking creature and evoke the story of their downfall.
 For 1 minute or until the target suffers a Critical Hit, the number needed to roll with weapon attacks or Unarmed strike for a Critical Hit against the target is reduced by 2 (reduced by 3 at Bard Level 14).

 ### Level 6: Impending Misfortune

-Your words can twist the power of fate to create triumph from the promise of future despair.
-When you make an attack roll or a saving throw, you can gain a +10 bonus to the roll, but the next attack roll or saving throw you make takes a −10 penalty.
+*Your words can twist the power of fate to create triumph from the promise of future despair*.

+When you make an attack roll or a saving throw, you can gain a +10 bonus to the roll, but the next attack roll or saving throw you make takes a -10 penalty.
 If not used, this penalty disappears when you finish a short or long rest.

-You can't use this feature again until you finish a short or long rest, or until you are reduced to 0 hit points.
+You can't use this feature again until you finish a Short or Long Rest, or until you are reduced to 0 hit points.

 ### Level 14: Nimbus of Pathos

-As an :rsc-a: **Action**, you can touch a willing creature and empower it with tragic heroism.
+As an :rsc-a: Action, you can touch a willing creature and empower it with tragic heroism.
 For 1 minute, the creature is surrounded by mournful music and ghostly singing, granting it the following benefits and drawbacks:

 ***Bonus AC.*** The creature has a +4 bonus to AC.

-***Attack and Save Advantage.*** It has :d20-adv: **Advantage** on attack rolls and saving throws.
+***Attack and Save Advantage.*** It has :d20-adv: Advantage on attack rolls and saving throws.

 ***Extra Damage.*** When the creature hits a target with an attack roll, that target takes an extra 1d10 radiant damage.